The Demand Curve and How It Works

 - The expectation of the buyer, especially about future prices.

 If any of these four determinants change, the entire demand curve shifts.
 That's because a new demand schedule must be created to show the changed relationship between price and quantity.

 Demand curves are also used to show the relationship between quantity and price in aggregate demand.
-That's the total demand in a society.
+That's the total demand in society.
 It has the same determinants of demand, plus the number of potential buyers in the market.

 The Two Types of Demand Curves

 The demand curve plots the demand schedule on a graph.
 The shape of the curve will tell you how much price affects demand for a product.

 Elastic demand is when a price decrease causes a significant increase in quantities bought.
 Like a stretchy rubber band, the quantity demanded moves a lot with just a little change in prices.
 An example of this would be ground beef.
 If prices drop just 25 percent, you might buy three times as much as you usually would.
 That's because you know you'll use it and you'll just put the extra in the freezer.
 If demand is perfectly elastic, the curve looks like a horizontal flat line.

 Inelastic demand is when a price decrease won't increase the quantities purchased.
 An example of this is bananas.
 No matter how cheap they are, there's only so many you can eat before they spoil.
 Freezing them changes them.
 You won't buy three bunches even if the price falls 25 percent.
 If demand is perfectly inelastic, the curve looks like a vertical straight line.

 The reason you react more to a sale on ground beef than a sale on bananas is because of the marginal utility of each additional unit.
 Marginal utility refers to the usefulness (utility) of each additional unit the further out on the margin you go.
 Because you can freeze ground beef, the third package is just as good to you as the first.
 The marginal utility of ground beef is high.
 Bananas lose their consistency in the freezer, so their marginal utility is low.